collective/icalendar/docs/usage.rst

 An iCalendar file is a text file with UTF-8 character encoding in a special format.

-It consists of **content lines**, with each content line defining a property that has 3 parts: name, parameters and value.
+It consists of **content lines**, with each content line defining a property that has 3 parts: name, parameters, and values.
 Parameters are optional.

 Example 1: a simple content line, with only name and value.